 When optimising various business verticals, the SCOR – supply chain operations reference – model, is vital.
 It’s a way of analysing and improving systems that covers five different areas: plan, source, make, deliver and return.
 Most of the time that businesses use this system to reduce costs, they focus on the downstream aspects, forgetting there’s ways to save money and improve efficiencies in the logistics stage.

 It’s an understatement to say that this has been a tumultuous time for anyone shipping goods across the world – as covid-19 highlighted the fragility of global supply chains.
 And now shipping prices have skyrocketed, with the cost of containers going up by about 1,000% in some instances.
-Climates like the one we’re currently experiencing, suggest that i
+Climates like the one we’re currently experiencing, suggest that instead of shipping and logistics being an afterthought, it should be front and centre when looking to optimise costs.

-However, as this is such a complicated space, not least at present, it makes sense to find a partner that will
+However, as this is such a complicated space, not least at present, it makes sense to find a partner that will competently supply finished goods, as well as creating and managing a resilient supply chain as part of the service.

 Think long-term